Learn about the symptoms of different mental health conditions and what you can do to tackle them.

 Cognitive Behavioural Therapy for Panic Attacks

 Cognitive Behavioural Therapy or CBT is considered to be one of the leading psychological treatments for panic attacks.
-All of our online courses use CBT strategies to help ease symptoms of panic disorder.
+All of our online programs use CBT strategies to help ease symptoms of panic disorder.
 Click below to see if CBT can help you tackle your symptoms to improve the way you feel.

 Strategies for Dealing with Panic Disorder